 IEP Entrepreneurial Guide: Provides vital information for IEPs on starting a business within Canada’s ICT sector.

 IEP Guide to the ICT Sector: Offers important information, tips and statistics for IEPs on the Canadian ICT sector.

 View more Reports: Business Case for Diversity and more downloadable reports to strengthen industry knowledge of building a diverse and inclusive workforce

-ICTC’s Immigration Initiatives is made possible with project funding from the Government of Canada’s Foreign Credential Recognition Program; Citizenship and Immigration Canada; and the Government of Ontario, who receives support for some skills training programs from the Government of Canada.
+ICTC’s Immigration Initiatives is made possible with project funding from the Government of Canada’s Foreign Credential Recognition Program; Immigration Refugees and Citizenship Canada; and the Government of Ontario, who receives support for some skills training programs from the Government of Canada.